andyf28/spatio-temporal/README.md

 2. visualisation.py
 3. model_pickup.py / model_dropoff.py
 ```

+The `data_load.py` allows the user to input which plot they want to produce.
+Make sure to type it correctly as specified in the console.

 The outputted plots from `visualisation.py` and `model_pickup.py / model_dropoff.py` will go into the `./plots` folder in the directory.